sheriff1/sheriff1.github.io/_drafts/_yyyy-mm-dd-blog-post-template.md

 layout: post
 [//]: # (this stays "post")

-title: "What About Spaces and Punctuation?"
+title: "*What About Spaces and Punctuation?*"
 [//]: # (this is where you put your title. make sure your title is the same name as the file)

 subtitle: "Subtitulos"